aeshaganatra/Write-A-Data-Science-Blog-Post/README.md

 ### [Licensing and Acknowledgements](#Licensing)

-I would like to thank Udacity for their ideas and support for this project.

-I would like to acknowledge the following for their licensing and open data:
 1. Area Codes for Boston https://en.wikipedia.org/wiki/List_of_Massachusetts_area_codes
 2. Police codes per area; https://bpdnews.com/districts
 3. Kaggle Police Crimes https://www.kaggle.com/ankkur13/boston-crime-data/version/3